yarkhinephyo/15-445-database-systems-notes/18 - Multi-Version Concurrency Control.md

 ![](images/Pasted%20image%2020221108131741.png)

 After transaction 1 commits, transaction 2 commits.
-Under serialization level, transaction 2 would not be able to do so.
-Under snapshot level, transaction 2 will be able to commit.
+Let's assume 2PL is being used.
+Under read committed, transaction 2 would commit.
+Under snapshot isolation, transaction 2 will abort (If it is deadlock avoidance with first-writer-win rule).

 ![](images/Pasted%20image%2020221108132322.png)